devpi/devpi/doc/userman/devpi_packages.rst

 Removing A Release File (or project)
 ------------------------------------

-.. note:: The following only work from :term:`volatile` indexes.
+.. note:: The following only works from :term:`volatile` indexes.
 This is a safeguard
           to prevent deleting production indexes.

 If the :term:`release file` version 0.0.2 was uploaded by error, it can easily be